Executive Director: Marie Marthe Saint Cyr

 Mr. Dorsainvil brings over fifteen years of community-based field experience to the Lambi Fund.
 Born and raised in Gonaives, Haiti, TiDjo works from his home base to provide continuous management and technical assistance to the many Lambi Fund projects in the Artibonite Valley.
 He has received diplomas in accounting and business mathematics, training and management for popular banks and small businesses, human rights training, and training in organizing cooperatives and popular education techniques.

-Mr. Saint Cyr brings to the Lambi Fund's field team eleven years of rural-based experience.
-Like his counterpart in the Artibonite, Mr. Saint Cyr works from his home base to provide technical and organizational development support to six-plus projects in southern Haiti.
+Mr. St. Cyr brings to the Lambi Fund's field team eleven years of rural-based experience.
+Like his counterpart in the Artibonite, Mr. St. Cyr works from his home base to provide technical and organizational development support to six-plus projects in southern Haiti.
 His education includes a year of pedagogical training, with expertise and diplomas in agroforestry, development of cooperatives, community organizing, as well as training in veterinary skills and popular education.
-Mr. Saint Cyr also speaks fluent Spanish.
+Mr. St. Cyr also speaks fluent Spanish.

 Assistant to the Executive Director: Katiana Anglade